monikadubey13/k8s/README.md

 # Kubernetes Documentation

 This repository contains some required details about kubernetes.
-It will help you to know about kubernetes i.e what is kubernetes, why we use kubernetes, Architecture of kubernetes, Objects of kubernetes and also what are the services used in kubernetes.
+It will help you to know about kubernetes i.e what is kubernetes, why we use kubernetes, Architecture of kubernetes, Objects of kubernetes.
 I had providend some examples on each object which will help you to understand.

 ## 1] WHAT IS KUBERNETES?